 Our children have dramatically different life chances depending on where they are born.
 In Japan or Sweden they can expect to live more than 80 years; in Brazil, 72 years; India, 63 years; and in one of several African countries, fewer than 50 years.

-There is much inequality in the world.
+These data sets illustrate to us that there is much inequality in the world.

 2.1.2 Within a country